-The Research Advisory Committee on Gulf War Veterans' Illnesses, a panel of scientific experts and veterans established by Congress in 1998, released its first major report at the end of 2004 and reached a number of important conclusions and offered recommendations that may help to answer many of the questions that have been raised about ALS and military service.
-After reviewing hundreds of scientific studies and government reports, the report confirmed that "Gulf War veterans exhibit evidence of neurological problems, including a significant excess in the rate of amyotrophic lateral sclerosis (ALS), or Lou Gehrig's disease."
-The report also validated concerns that the rate of ALS in veterans may increase, noting "It is of great concern that the full impact of this disease on Gulf War veterans might not be known for decades."
-The report also agreed with the findings of one of the earlier Gulf War ALS studies in that environmental factors likely played a role, finding that "evidence supports a probable link between exposure to neurotoxins and the development of Gulf War veterans' illnesses."
-Importantly the report recommended that research into the causes of Gulf War-related illnesses should be a top funding priority.
-It also recommended that Congress set a national goal to develop treatments for the illnesses affecting Gulf War veterans within five years
+The Research Advisory Committee on Gulf War Veterans' Illnesses, a panel of scientific experts and veterans established by Congress in 1998, released its first major report at the end of 2004 and followed with a second report in November 2008.
+In both reports, the panel reached a number important conclusions and recommendations that may help to answer many of the questions that have been raised about ALS and military service.
+After reviewing hundreds of scientific studies and government reports, the 2004 report confirmed that "Gulf War veterans exhibit evidence of neurological problems, including a significant excess in the rate of amyotrophic lateral sclerosis (ALS), or Lou Gehrig's disease."
+The 2008 report stated that "The most serious condition reported to affect Gulf War veterans at a higher than expected rate is amyotrophic lateral sclerosis."
+Both reports also noted concerns about the rate of ALS in veterans, particularly in younger veterans, with the 2004 report saving "It is of great concern that the full impact of this disease on Gulf War veterans might not be known for decades."
+The reports also agreed with the findings of one of the earlier Gulf War ALS studies in that environmental factors likely played a role, finding that "evidence supports a probable link between exposure to neurotoxins and the development of Gulf War veterans' illnesses."
+The 2008 report noted studies linking ALS to exposure to pesticides and aluminum adjuvants used in vaccines, like the anthrax vaccine.
+Importantly both the 2004 and 2008 report recommended that research into the causes of Gulf War-related illnesses should be a top funding priority.
+Specifically, the 2008 report stated that the VA should continue to fund the VA ALS Registry (see page 9 of this paper) and called for epidemiologic studies to identify rates of ALS.
+The 2008 report also stated that "Research to better understand the causes of ALS and identify treatments is extremely important."
+Among the findings: "A renewed federal research commitment is needed to identify effective treatments for Gulf War Illness and address other priority Gulf War health issues."
+Issues that include ALS.